Murder of T. Maniam: Govindasamy Ravichandran

 After this failed attempt, Ravichandran testified that he had second thoughts about carrying out the plan and he secretly told himself if Venkatesan ever asked him for help in the plot again, he would cheat them of their money and escape to India.
 Two days later, while on the way to visit a friend, Ravichandran ran into Venkatesan and Chandran, who took him and his brother Rajesh to visit Julaiha in the flat where she rented a room.
 Over there, Ravichandran was told to once again finish off Maniam in the next morning.
 Ravichandran was also paid $3,000 by Chandran, who told him that Julaiha would supplement another sum once their plot succeeded.

 The next morning, in the early hours of 19 April 1999, Ravichandran followed Venkatesan, Mani and Chandran to Maniam’s neighbourhood again.
 After Venkatesan left, Ravichandran, who still did not want to execute the murder, wanted to delay it and asked the three to go drink beer.
-They went together to a coffee shop when they had some drinks before returning to Maniam’s neighbourhood, where they found Maniam’s car missing.
+They went together to a coffee shop where they had some drinks before returning to Maniam’s neighbourhood, where they found Maniam’s car missing.
 The trio then realised that their second attempt also failed.
 After a heated row between Venkatesan and Ravichandran, the latter began to secretly make plans to back out of the plot and return to India.